 Then quitting becomes easy!

-And that’s what we mean when we say overcome the mental addiction.
+Learning how to use your mindpower will also help you overcome the mental addiction to smoking.
 The mental addiction is the desire or need for cigarettes.
 It’s how smoking makes you feel and how much you believe you need it.

 At the moment, you believe that smoking offers you something.
 Maybe you believe that it helps you cope with stress and boredom, socialize, concentrate, take a break or control your weight.
 And even though smoking offers you nothing at all… as long as you believe it does, you will desire it.